Boeing 307 Stratoliner: Koninklijke Luchtvaart Maatschappij N.V. (KLM)

-Following T&WA defaulting on payments, the first three T&WA aircraft were offered to KLM in late 1939, but a quick decision was needed by Saturday, March 18, 1939.
+Following TWA defaulting on payments, the first three TWA aircraft were offered to KLM in late 1939, but a quick decision was needed by Saturday, March 18, 1939.
 KLM was unable to make that decision before the offer expired and requested an extension.
 On March 21, 1939, KLM confirmed that they still planned to buy 307s and insisted that they were content with Boeing's progress.
 Ultimately, though, KLM did not buy the 307s because their representatives' test-flight insurance coverage was rejected, and KLM found Boeing's response to providing for the next of kin unsatisfactory, a disagreement that was not cleared up until after World War II.
 The insurance coverage on the aircraft was sufficiently large that it had the insurance industry worried about fallout, and, as was the norm at the time, neither passengers nor crew could get coverage from any insurance company, but the aircraft itself was covered for a replacement cost of $500,000, with hull coverage and passenger liability, carried by Aero Insurance Underwriters and Associated Aviation Underwriters, despite the fact that Boeing was offering to sell the aircraft to KLM for much less than that.